Arthur-Brouwers/ArthurBrouwersS4AI/Documentation/Evaluations/Evaluation 2.md

   </tr>
   <tr>
     <th><strong>Proficiency Rating</strong></th>
-    <td>Orienting</td>
+    <td>Beginning</td>
   </tr>
   <tr>
     <th><strong>Explanation</strong></th>
     <td>
         <p>
-         The AI Project Methodology is new to me, so I am trying to use it.
-I completed iteration 0 for my <a href="https://github.com/Arthur-Brouwers/ArthurBrouwersS4AI/blob/main/Documentation/Personal%20Challenge/Home%20appraisal.ipynb">personal challenge</a> according to the AI Project Methodology.
-While I do think I did a good job on it, I should document it in a way so my stakeholders can see what steps have been taken during the project.
+         I am still getting bit used to the AI methodology.
+However, I think my documentation is much better for research and the interview with the stakeholder.
+I also keep my stakeholder more in the loop with the improvements, since the interview was held.
         </p>
     </td>
   </tr>